-Canada Savings Bonds were a way for the Government of Canada to borrow money similar to Canada's 10-year bonds and Canada's 5-year bonds.
+Canada Savings Bonds were a way for the Government of Canada to borrow money similar to other Government of Canada bonds.
+The most important Canadian bonds are Canada's 10-year bonds and Canada's 5-year bonds.
 The difference is that 10-year and 5-year bonds are marketed to financial institutions, while CSBs and CPBs were marketed to all Canadians.
 They were issued between 1945 and 2017.
 The Bank of Canada managed the program and offered competitive interest rates to lenders.

 If your CSB or CPB is lost, stolen or destroyed, you can report your bond as lost to redeem it.
 To report a lost CSB or CPB, call 1‑800‑575‑5151 with the following information at hand:

 For more information about the process of redeeming lost bonds, please click here.

 Sample CSB issued in 1992.
 Much older CSBs (before 1977) had coupons attached to them.
 Photo from CSB website.

 CSB used to be essential for financing the Canadian government.
 For example, in 1987, issuance was at $55 billion.
 As banks grew and became a larger portion of the Canadian financial system, the importance of CSB declined.
 For example, in 2015, CBS's issuance was just over $6 billion.
 In the same year, KPMG estimated that the CSB program costs taxpayers $58 million annually.

 When the program was introduced, it was much needed as the government needed financing, and Canadians needed a safe investment.
 In the 2010s, it was very difficult to justify the program's existence as the government could finance itself easier and cheaper by selling bonds to financial institutions.
 Meanwhile, Canadians had access to a variety of investment and saving options.

 Canada Savings Bonds actually came in 3 flavours.